Firebird is playing in cinemas nationwide from April 22nd.

-So opens Peeter Rebane’s Firebird.
-A movie exuding style, emotion and tenderness, as we follow two Russian men from 1977 to the early 1980s.
-Both kicking and paddling in a deep ocean of rules, oppression and state control.
-However, in a country where the state reigns supreme and freedoms are strictly controlled, their journey will engulf those around them, their secret love becoming a potential weapon, as the weight of rumour, responsibilities, and marriage takes hold.
+Two boys swim in a deep blue lake, but while one boy finds his way back to the light, the other slowly falls, the shimmering blue world turning black as he descends.
+No matter how hard he kicks and paddles, the lake is too powerful and large as the air slowly leaves his body, and he accepts he cannot win.
+So opens Peeter Rebane’s Firebird, a movie exuding style, emotion and tenderness, as we follow two Russian men from 1977 to the early 1980s, both trying to keep their heads above water in an ocean of rules, oppression and state control.
+However, in a country where the state reigns supreme, and privileges are controlled, their journey will engulf those around them – their secret love, a potential weapon as the weight of rumour, responsibilities, and marriage takes hold.

 Based on a true story and interviews conducted before filming, Tom Prior and Peeter Rebane’s screenplay opens on a Soviet Air Force base in Estonia in 1977.
 The Cold War is in full swing as we meet Private Sergey (Tom Prior), a young man counting down the days to his release from military service, his love of photography and literature at odds with the toxic world of control and oppression surrounding him.
 However, when a daring and confident fighter pilot arrives on the base named Roman (Oleg Zagorodnii), Sergey finds himself both excited and fearful of his growing attraction, his confusion cemented by Roman’s interest in him and his love of photography and art.